KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 | ![images/docker-service-discovery-2.png](images/docker-service-discovery-2.png) |
 | ------------------------------------------------------------------------------- |

-Exec into a container connected to `mynet`, and do some investigation.
+`exec` into a container connected to `mynet`, and do some investigation.
 ```
 dockerhost ~]$ docker exec web cat /etc/resolv.conf
 search home.wbitt.com